jyoti-bhogal/jyoti-bhogal/README.md

 -->
 -  🔭 I’m currently working as an Analyst.
 -  🔭 I have worked on a project titled "Building Pathways for Onbaording to RSE Asia" in collaboration wtih [OLS-5](https://openlifesci.org/ols-5/projects-participants/)
+- 👯 I’m looking to collaborate on Actuarial Open Source projects.
-- 🌱 I’m curiously learning about Cloud Computing concepts and tools
+- 🌱 I’m curiously learning about Cloud Computing concepts and tools.
 - 📫 How to reach me:
     - Gmail ID: bhogaljyoti1@gmail.com
     - LinkedIn: [Jyoti Bhogal - LinkedIn](https://www.linkedin.com/in/jyoti-bhogal/)